-Hybrid tablet PCs are filling up the market right now.
-They're versatile, they're highly portable, and they're desirable – with Microsoft's Surface Pro leading the charge.
-But it's far from the only horse in town; below it sits the Lenovo Yoga series, the Asus Transformer line, and many budget badged devices, like the Linx 12X64.
+Hybrid tablet PCs are the kings of the laptop world right now.
+They're flexible, they're extremely easy to travel with, and they're popular – with Microsoft's Surface Pro leading the charge.
+But, it's far from the only horse in town; below it sits the Lenovo Yoga series, the Asus Transformer line, and many budget badged devices, like the Linx 12X64.

-Acer has previous form – the Aspire One was one of the early trendsetters in the hybrid market, and previous Switch hybrid laptops have impressed.
+Acer were early trendsetters in the hybrid market with the Aspire One, and previous Switch hybrid laptops have been impressive.

-You might expect the Switch 3, priced to land in the lower end of the market, to pale in comparison to its competition, but nothing could be further from the truth – this is a machine with features and build quality strong enough to stand up to the Surface Pro, if you'll forgive lacks a little in the power department.
+The Switch 3 is priced to land somewhere in the lower end of the market, so you could be forgiven for expecting it to pale in comparison to the competition – but you’d certainly be wrong – this is a machine with features and build quality strong enough to stand up to the Surface Pro, even if it compromises a little bit as far as power is concerned.
 And that's why it has ranked highly in our best laptop list.

 CPU: 1.10GHz Intel Pentium Quad Core N4200 (up to 2.5GHz burst)

 Screen: 12.2-inch, 1920 x 1200 IPS LCD

 Ports: 1 x USB 3.1 type A, 1 x USB 3.1 type C, audio, MicroSD

 Camera: 5MP rear, 2MP front

 Weight: 2.8 pounds (1.3 kg)

 Size: 11.6 x 7.9 x 0.6 inches (29.4 x 20 x 1.5 cm; W x D x H)